 What they DO know is this.

-1) The stock market has been crazy, and they are no longer guaranteed (as they pretty much were before 2000) that if they put money into the stock market in a diversified portfolio and let it sit, that they will earn great returns.
+1) The stock market has been crazy, and they are no longer guaranteed that if they put money into the stock market in a diversified portfolio and let it sit, that they will earn great returns.